-2.1 INISHES, GENERAL
+2.1 FINISHES, GENERAL

 - A. Finish surfaces as indicated in the drawings to receive electrostatic paint system. - B. Appearance of Finished Work: Variations in appearance of abutting or adjacent pieces are acceptable if they are within one-half of the range of approved Samples.
 Noticeable variations in the same piece are not acceptable.
 Variations in appearance of other components are acceptable if they are within the range of approved Samples and are assembled or installed to minimize contrast.
 Provide mock up for owner and architect approval prior to painting of all surfaces.
-Mockup will serve as a benchmark. - 2.5 ELECTROSTATIC REFINISHING (for surfaces indicated per the drawings) - A. Preparation:
+Mockup will serve as a benchmark.

+2.5 ELECTROSTATIC REFINISHING

+A. Preparation:

 - 1. Schedule all work in accordance with the overall project schedule and to assure no interruption of class sessions. - 2.
-Verify that all refurbishment work except installation of new number plates and final adjustment and lubrication has been completed prior to beginning finishing operations. - 3.
-Remove all number plates and completely mask or remove all locks and operating hardware. - 4.
-Thoroughly mask all adjacent surfaces including floors, walls and ceilings. - 5.
-Sand all exposed surfaces which will be refinished, including door faces, backs and edges, face frames and returns and exposed locker ends and tops.
-Wash with a suitable agent to remove all foreign substances which would inhibit bond of the new finish, including dirt, grease, oil and wax. - 6.
+Verify that all refurbishment work except installation of new number plates and final adjustment and lubrication has been completed prior to beginning finishing operations.

+- Remove all number plates and completely mask or remove all locks and operating hardware. - 4.
+Thoroughly mask all adjacent surfaces including floors, walls and ceilings. - Mechanically abrade all surfaces of existing factory finish to dull and impart a surface profile that will promote adhesion of the subsequent coating system.
+Wash with a commercial cleaner/degreaser to remove all foreign contaminants, rinse thoroughly and allow to dry.
+Test for compatibility and adhesion with the existing coating system by applying a mock-up of 2-3 sq.
+Ft of the new system and testing for adhesion per ASTM D3359 after one week of curing. - 6.
 Prime all rusted or bare areas with PPG Multi-Prime or approved equal.
-Provide a light coat of primer to assure proper adherence of finish to the balance of surfaces to be refinished.
+Provide a light coat of primer to assure proper adherence of finish to the balance of surfaces to be refinished. - 7.
+Locations per drawings: - a.
+Metal Lockers - b.
+Metal Wall Panels - c.
+Metal Ventilators, Radiators, Metal Grates